RocketMan/solaris-ports/components/desktop/webkitgtk4/README.md

 for themes such as Adwaita, the scrollbar will warp as usual, whereas for nimbus-gtk3, it will paginate as expected.

+## Requirements

+To build WebKitGTK+, you will need [GStreamer 1.14.4](../gstreamer/), available in this repo.
+Specifically, version 1.14.4 of `gstreamer`, `gst-plugins-base`, and `gst-plugins-good` are required.
+(It is no longer necessary to have `gst-plugins-bad` for GL support in WebKit.)

 ## Screenshot
 ![screenshot](https://raw.githubusercontent.com/RocketMan/solaris-ports/master/components/desktop/webkitgtk4/screenshot.png "Epiphany/WebKitGTK+")